mcandre/docker-sh/README.md

-# docker-sh - a Docker container that prints Hello World
+# docker-sh - a Docker container that launches a bash session for running multiple commands

 # DOCKER HUB